September 12, 2024

 Physical progress in artificial intelligence didn’t stop at Ctesibius in Greece.
 Over the course of his life in the 12th and 13th centuries, polymath and engineer Ismail al-Jazari invented over 100 automated devices, including a mechanized wine servant and a water-powered floating orchestra.
 In 1206, al-Jazari wrote The Book of Knowledge of Ingenious Mechanical Devices; the first record of programmable automation, it later solidified him as the Father of Robotics.
 It’s also rumored that al-Jazari influenced one of the most prolific inventors in history: Leonardo da Vinci.
 The Renaissance man was known for his expansive research in automation, going on to design (and possibly build) an artificial armored knight in 1495.

-From the early 1600s to the late 1800s, artificial intelligence and modern technology were given artistic spins in poems, books, and plays.
+From the early 1600s to the late 1800s, artificial intelligence and technology were given artistic spins in poems, books, and plays.
 In 1726, Jonathan Swift released Gulliver’s Travels, where a machine called “The Engine” became the earliest known reference to a computer.
-Then in 1872, Samuel Butler anonymously printed Erewhon, one of the first novels to explore the idea of artificial consciousness.
+Then in 1872, Samuel Butler anonymously printed “Erewhon,” one of the first novels to explore the idea of artificial consciousness.
 Butler also suggested Charles Darwin’s theory of evolution could be applied to machines.

-It wasn’t until the 20th century that we started seeing substantial strides in artificial intelligence, setting the foundation for how we view and use it today.
-The following timeline delves into AI’s most significant developments in the last 120-plus years, from the first programmable computer to the establishment of AI as a formal discipline with modern regulations.
+The following timeline of artificial intelligence delves into its most significant developments in the last 120-plus years, from the first programmable computer to the establishment of AI as a formal discipline with legal regulations.

 1920-1949: AI tests its capabilities